CRAYPAUL/Web-Server/README.md

 4. FileZilla **--currently not utilized**

 I am currently still in the development phase of my project.
 Currently, my actual web pages works fine.
-The issues are stemming from a redirect issue, securing cookies, and running SSL not only over HTTPS, but also port 3306.
-Wireshark captures revealed to me that my data can is captured in plain text.
+The issues are stemming from a redirect issue, securing cookies, and running SSL not only over HTTPS, but also port 3306 (For mariaDB database).
+Wireshark captures revealed to me that I need to try harder.

 **NOTE: This project will be going through a relatively big overhaul once I get used to my new PI and using Debian.
-I will be porting from Window to Linux (FINALLY!)**
+I will be porting from Windows over to Raspbian**
+**NOTE: For the time being as well, I have put this project on the back burners.
+I have decided to focus on more web application-related vulnerabilities and exploits instead of allocating lots of time to this project**

 # PROJECT SERVER: Rough Timeline for craypaul.com
 ## Initial Creation: